2022 Dundee City Council election: Composition

-After the 2017 election, several changes in the composition of the council happened.
-Most were changes to the political affiliation of councillors including North East councillor Gregor Murray who resigned from the SNP in May 2019 after accusing the party of being transphobic and Lochee councillor Alan Ross who first left the SNP to become an independent before defecting to Alba in February 2022, making him the first Alba councillor in Dundee City Council.
-A single by-election was held which resulted in an SNP gain from Labour.
+After the 2017 election, there were several changes to the composition of the council.
+Most were changes to the political affiliation of councillors including North East councillor Gregor Murray who resigned from the SNP in May 2019 after accusing the party of being transphobic and Lochee councillor Alan Ross who first left the SNP to become an independent before defecting to Alba in February 2022.
+A single by-election was held during the 2017-22 term which resulted in an SNP gain from Labour.

 Retiring councillors

 There were four councillors elected at the 2017 election which will depart ahead of the 2022 election.

 Debates and hustings

 Ahead of the election, a series of debates and hustings were held throughout the campaign period.
 DC Thomson hosted an election debate on 21 April 2022 which was moderated by Derek Healey, the political editor of The Courier.
 The debate featured only leaders and representatives of the five parties on the council and an appeal for questions to be considered were featured.
 It was announced shortly after that the debate would be streamed on The Courier's social media pages on 25 April 2022.

 A husting took place on 27 April 2022 which was organised and moderated by the Dundee Social Enterprise Network.
 The hustings featured representatives of the four parties on the council along with the inclusion of the Scottish Greens but not the Alba Party.